Is Castor Oil Good for Nails and Cuticles? What It Does

 - Wash your hands as normal in the morning.

-- Repeat a few times a week rather than daily; there is no need to overdo it.
+- Repeat a few times a week rather than daily; there's no need to overdo it.

-Be patient with what you are actually asking the oil to do.
+Be patient with what you're actually asking the oil to do.
 This is a conditioning habit for dry, brittle nails and cuticles, not a treatment with a finish line.

 A quick safety note